mintu-nandi/Animal-Kingdom/README.md

 ## Libraries

-- **Jetpack-Compose: For view and design to give modern looks and feel.
+- **Jetpack-Compose**: For view and design to give modern looks and feel.
 - **Kotlin-Coroutine-Flow**:for asynchronous task, reactive programming, mapping, transformation.
 - **Hilt**: for Dependency Injection
 - **Compose-Navigation**: for switching between screens